rubbor-duck/portfolio/README.md

 This the code to my online portfolio.
-To access it, go to https://rubbor-duck.github.io/portfolio/.
+To view my portfolio, go to https://rubbor-duck.github.io/portfolio/.